WrenSecurity/wrensec-deploy-tool/README.md

     in use on the local machine using the Wren Security third-party key, then deploys the artifact signature (not the JAR itself) to a provider.

-  - `delete-all-releases`
-    Deletes all versions of the current package from a remote provider.

 `PROVIDER` can be either of the following:
   - `jfrog`
   - `bintray`